greghor/tprojection/README.md

 ## Advanced usage

-You can find several examples of more advanced tprojection functionalities in `examples/examples.ipynb`
+You can find several examples depicting more advanced functionalities in `examples/examples.ipynb`

 ## Credits